 Cell phones brought to school must remain "off" and not used during school hours.
-Cell phones must be kept in lockers during the school day, and may only be used between 3:00pm and 3:30pm to contact parents.
-Cell phones used during school hours will be taken away and given to the Office Manager.
+Cell phones must be kept in lockers during the school day, and may only be used between 3:15pm and 3:30pm to contact parents.
+Cell phones used during school hours will be taken away and given to the Director of Student Life.
 Please do not call or text your child on his/her cell phone during school hours.